Nana-447/react--fully-from-scratch/readmes/TECHNOTES.md

 - componentDidUpdate(); = "OnLoad" - usually triggered everytime the component is rerendered (setState);
 - shouldComponentUpdate(nextProps, nextState) = Based on the new props or newState, we can trigger or not the rerender.
 If return true, our component will update.
 If return false, it will not update;
 - componentWillUnmount(); = "OnClose"

+## ROUTING IN REACT ##
+- React is not a framework that comes with a routing pre-built like Angular;
+- React lets you use any kind of routing you want;
+- The most used one is [React Router](https://reactrouter.com/);